inifarhan/skaters/README.md

 ## License

 Licensed under the MIT License.
-Check the [LICENSE](./LICENSE) file for details.
+Check the [LICENSE](./LICENSE) file for details

 ## Credits